Home > Horse World > 6 things you may not have known about Man o’ War

 4. Man o’ War’s first stud manager was a woman.

-Elizabeth Daingerfield was a highly respected breeder and an authority on Thoroughbred bloodlines when Samuel Riddle chose her to manage Man o’ War’s breeding career.
+Elizabeth Daingerfield was a respected authority on Thoroughbred bloodlines when Samuel Riddle chose her to manage Man o’ War’s breeding career.
 She had worked as an assistant for her father, Maj.
-Foxhall Daingerfield, who was the breeding manager for Castleton Farm near Lexington, Kentucky, owned by his brother-in-law James R. Keene.
+Foxhall Daingerfield, who was the breeding manager for Castleton Farm near Lexington, Kentucky.
 Elizabeth took over management of that farm in 1913 after the deaths of both Keene and her father.

-By the time Man o’ War retired from racing, she owned her own operation at Haylands Farm and she had leased nearby properties including Hinata Farm, where the stallion would be kept for his first year at stud before moving to Faraway Farm in May 1922.
+By the time Man o’ War retired from racing, she owned her own operation at Haylands Farm.
+She also leased nearby properties including Hinata Farm, where the stallion stood during his first year at stud before moving to Faraway Farm in May 1922.
 Daingerfield remodeled a barn at Faraway for Man o’ War.
 “Man o’ War is a well-behaved animal, and no extra precautions have been taken in his stall to prevent his injuring himself,” she told reporters.

 The barn would house Man o’ War, his old rival Golden Broom, and, of course, Major Treat.
-“Man o’ War loves equine company and he is to be kept satisfied by having his chum with him as well as another high bred animal,” wrote a reporter for the New York Times on February 2, 1921.
+“Man o’ War loves equine company.
+He is to be kept satisfied by having his chum with him as well as another high bred animal,” wrote a reporter for the New York Times on February 2, 1921.

 Daingerfield was an “eagle of a woman in the aloofness of her profound knowledge and in her utter disregard of things that usually encompass a woman’s horizon,” reported Liberty magazine in 1926.